brandalston/OBCT/README.md

   - `TREE.py` creates the necessary tree information including path, child, and other information
   - `SPEED_UP.py` contains the code for the callbacks used in user fractional separation procedures
   - `RESULTS.py` contains the code for viewing model decision variable results and generating the .csv results files among other model results

-- `results_figures` contains the generated .png files for experimental results
+- `results_files/` folder stores the generated .csv files with model metrics
-- `results_files` stores the generated .csv files with model metrics
+- `results_figures/` folder stores the generated .png files for experimental results
-- `Datasets` contains the datasets used for generating experimental results.
+- `Datasets/` folder contains the datasets used for generating experimental results.
 It should also be used as the folder where user datasets are stored

 ***
 ***